Gary C. Dahle, Attorney at Law

 • whether or not the decedent’s children were also the children of the surviving spouse.

-Non-probate property, such as joint accounts, life insurance, annuities, and retirement plans, is not distributed pursuant to the decedent’s Will unless it is expressly payable to the Will maker’s estate:
+Minnesota non-probate property, such as joint accounts, life insurance, annuities, and retirement plans, is not distributed pursuant to the decedent’s Minnesota Will unless it is expressly payable to the Will maker’s estate:

 • assets which have beneficiary designations are distributed to the beneficiary or beneficiaries designated in the contract.

-When there is a Will, “probate” is the judicial or administrative process of establishing:
+When there is a Minnesota Will, probate is the judicial or administrative process of establishing:

-• the persons entitled to receive the decedent’s property pursuant to the Will.
+• the persons entitled to receive the decedent’s property pursuant to the Minnesota Will.

 • identifying the heirs who are entitled to receive the decedent’s property pursuant to statutory provisions.

-A Will can facilitate probate of the decedent’s estate at a reduced cost:
+A Minnesota Will can facilitate probate of the decedent’s estate at a reduced cost:

-• by requesting that the probate proceed without court supervision,
+• by requesting that the Minnesota probate proceed without court supervision, and

 A bond is a form of insurance policy issued by a bonding company after payment of a premium to secure the proper administration of an estate.

-A personal representative is the person or persons who are responsible for working with the lawyer who will actually “probate” the estate.
+A Minnesota personal representative is the person or persons who are responsible for working with the lawyer who will actually probate the estate.

 The beneficiaries typically receive a certain amount of the trust assets annually, and the remainder of the trust assets at some future date.